Cisco Secure Workload

 First, we have an API connection or inline (man-in-the-middle) interception.
 Some vendors offer a multimode approach.
 Both deployment modes have their advantages and disadvantages.

 The CASB alone is far from a silver bullet and works in combination with other security functions.
 The power of Cisco Umbrella CASB depends on its Data Loss Prevention (DLP) capabilities, which can be either part of the CASB solution or an external service, depending on the CASB security vendor’s capabilities.
-In the case of the Cisco Umbrella, it has an inline DLP engine.
+The Cisco Umbrella has an inline DLP engine.

 Data Loss Prevention